ImperialCollegeLondon/porefoam/src/porefoam2f/utilities/vxlToSurf/README.md

 All the codes here compile into a single executable with the same name as the directory name.
 The codes depend on libvoxel but not on other openfoam codes.
-They replace a previous code named voxelToSurface which was written using openfoam libraries and hence too difficult to integrate with my other C++ codes.
+They replace a previous code named voxelToSurface which was written using openfoam libraries and hence too difficult to integrate with my other pure-C++ codes.